-More information on attending our events can be found below, on the main RPS website or by emailing the Centre Organiser, Mark Gillett.
+More information about our events can be found below, on the main RPS website or by emailing the Centre Organiser, Mark Gillett

 We aim to run three or four events each year at Foxton Village Hall and Sports Pavilion, in Foxton near Cambridge.